goldfeld/infinite-scroll/README.md

 * `contentCss`: any css classes to put in the div content wrapper that will be created between the selector ('.barrelbottom' in this example).
 Note that the content wrapper will be created regardless of whether this option is passed, since it's necessary for the plugin.
 You can see Bootstrap usage for this on demo.html & demo.js.
 * `bufferHeight`: how much content we should load offscreen, before the user scrolls there.
 If this option isn't passed, we default to double your selector's height.
 You can pass a fixed number, but I suggest passing a function that takes the selector area's current height (the view's height, not the content height), e.g. `function(height) { return height * 2.71828; }`.
 * `scrollInterval`: in milliseconds, how often we should handle the scrolling event for checking if we need to load new content, defaults to `50`.
 * `errCallback`: a custom function that will be called if there's any error coming from fetchData's callback.
-An error object will be passed, though it's properties depend on what fetchData, or a single `msg` property if the plugin raises an error.
+An error object will be passed, though it's properties depend on what fetchData returned, or a single `msg` property if an error is found inside the plugin.
 * `loadedCallback`: a custom function called after the rendering of new items is successful, and receives how many items were just loaded as first argument, and the current total count of loaded items as second.